dooteo/scripts/Music/README.md

 Converts all OGG and FLAC audio files founded into MP3 format.

 **flac_set_tags.sh**
-set tags to flac formats songs
+Set tags to flac formats songs

+**flac_split_file.sh**
+Reads a CUE file to split a big size FLAC into several tracks